Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_cheat_sheet.md

 ## Overview

-This document highlights all the required adjustments within the kubecon workshop for using an AKS cluster in Azure.
+This document highlights all the required adjustments within the KubeCon workshop for using an AKS cluster in Azure.

+To follow along using this workshop, simply go through the steps detailed in this document.
+For each step of the workshop, since Karpenter is built in the open source, and has a lot of cloud agnostic elements, there is a link to the AWS version (in the step's header), as much of the AWS workshop will translate directly over to Azure.
+However, for any steps where it diviates, there will be a few important notes, and adjustments detailed under those steps.

 ## Basic Cheet Sheet

-When you see one of these terms replace it with the following:
+When you see `aws-node-viewer` use `aks-node-viewer` instead.
-- `aws-node-viewer` -> `aks-node-viewer`
-- `eks-immersion-team: my-team` -> `aks-workshop: karpenter`
-    - Note: just `eks-immersion-team` -> `aks-workshop`
-- `public.ecr.aws/eks-distro/kubernetes/pause:3.7` -> `mcr.microsoft.com/oss/kubernetes/pause:3.6`

 ## Adjusted Instructions